dmauser/azure-routeserver/ars-nhip/README.md

 # 2) Why does ping dont fail?
 # 3) Your curl command can work or fail if you re-run multiple times, why?

-# (OPTIONAL) Review IPtables and start network captures running on both NVA1 and NVA2
+# (OPTIONAL) Review Iptables and start network captures running on both NVA1 and NVA2
-sudo iptables -L -v #review Forward IP table rules sudo tcpdump -n host 10.0.1.4 and host 10.0.2.4
+sudo Iptables -L -v #review Forward IP table rules sudo tcpdump -n host 10.0.1.4 and host 10.0.2.4

 # ====> Turn off one of the NVAs above and re-run the same tests: